Hospitalized YouTube shooting victim upgraded to fair condition

 SAN BRUNO, Calif.
 (KGO) --The remaining hospitalized victim in the attack at YouTube's headquarters in San Bruno has been upgraded from serious to fair condition, according to officials at San Francisco General Hospital.

-The 36-year-old man's health has steadily improved since Tuesday's shooting and he's expected to make a full recovery.
+The health of the man in his 30s has steadily improved since Tuesday's shooting and he's expected to make a full recovery.

 Two women who were also wounded in the attack were released yesterday from the hospital.